Gavh2909/NOTES-QUESTIONS/Notes/AWS-INTERVIEW-QUESTIONS.md

 - AWS Config enables the creation of rules for policy enforcement.
 - Historical data and snapshots aid in auditing and maintaining compliance.

+# AWS DevOps Interview Questions:

+1. **Question:** What is Continuous Integration (CI) and how does AWS CodeBuild support it?
+   - **Answer:**
+     - CI is the practice of regularly integrating code changes into a shared repository to detect and address issues early.
+     - AWS CodeBuild is a fully managed build service that compiles source code, runs tests, and produces artifacts.
+It integrates with other AWS services and supports CI by automatically building code when changes are pushed to a repository.

+2. **Question:** Explain the purpose of AWS CodePipeline in a DevOps workflow.
+   - **Answer:**
+     - AWS CodePipeline is a continuous delivery service that automates the build, test, and deployment phases of your release process.
+     - It facilitates the creation of automated pipelines, allowing you to model, visualize, and automate the steps required to release your application.

+3. **Question:** What is AWS Elastic Beanstalk, and how does it simplify application deployment?
+   - **Answer:**
+     - AWS Elastic Beanstalk is a fully managed service that makes it easy to deploy and scale applications.
+     - It abstracts the underlying infrastructure details, allowing developers to focus on writing code.
+It supports multiple languages and automatically handles capacity provisioning, load balancing, and auto-scaling.

+4. **Question:** How does AWS CloudFormation aid in Infrastructure as Code (IaC) practices?
+   - **Answer:**
+     - AWS CloudFormation is a service for defining and provisioning AWS infrastructure as code.
+     - It allows you to describe your infrastructure in a template and create, update, or delete stacks based on that template.
+This ensures consistency, version control, and repeatability in infrastructure deployment.

+5. **Question:** What is the purpose of AWS Elastic Load Balancing (ELB) in a DevOps environment?
+   - **Answer:**
+     - ELB distributes incoming application traffic across multiple targets, such as EC2 instances, to ensure high availability and fault tolerance.
+     - It scales automatically to accommodate varying levels of incoming traffic and contributes to improved application performance and reliability.

+6. **Question:** Explain the concept of Blue-Green Deployment and how it is achieved using AWS services.
+   - **Answer:**
+     - Blue-Green Deployment is a strategy to minimize downtime and risk during software releases by running two identical environments.
+     - AWS supports this through services like Elastic Beanstalk or by swapping instances in an Auto Scaling Group, allowing you to switch between the two environments seamlessly.

+7. **Question:** What is AWS OpsWorks, and how does it assist in managing application stacks?
+   - **Answer:**
+     - AWS OpsWorks is a configuration management service that helps manage applications and server configurations.
+     - It uses Chef or Puppet for automation, allowing you to model and manage your entire application stack, including resources such as EC2 instances, databases, and load balancers.

+8. **Question:** How does AWS CodeDeploy facilitate automated deployments in a DevOps pipeline?
+   - **Answer:**
+     - AWS CodeDeploy automates software deployments to various compute services, including EC2 instances and Lambda functions.
+     - It allows you to deploy applications in a consistent and repeatable manner, rolling back changes if errors occur during the deployment process.

+9. **Question:** Explain the significance of AWS CloudWatch in monitoring and managing AWS resources.
+   - **Answer:**
+     - AWS CloudWatch provides monitoring for AWS resources and applications, collecting and tracking metrics, and generating alarms.
+     - It enables you to gain insights into the operational health of your applications, helping in identifying performance issues and responding to changes dynamically.

+10. **Question:** What is AWS Lambda, and how can it be used in a serverless DevOps architecture?
+    - **Answer:**
+      - AWS Lambda is a serverless computing service that runs code in response to events without provisioning or managing servers.
+      - In a serverless DevOps architecture, Lambda can be used to execute functions triggered by events, such as changes to data in an S3 bucket or updates to a DynamoDB table.

+11. **Question:** How does AWS Secrets Manager enhance security in a DevOps environment?
+    - **Answer:**
+      - AWS Secrets Manager helps protect sensitive information by rotating, managing, and retrieving database credentials, API keys, and other secrets.
+      - It enables secure storage and retrieval of sensitive information, reducing the risk of exposure in DevOps workflows.

+12. **Question:** Explain the purpose of AWS Systems Manager in managing infrastructure at scale.
+    - **Answer:**
+      - AWS Systems Manager simplifies resource and application management, helping automate operational tasks at scale.
+      - It provides capabilities such as Run Command, State Manager, and Automation to configure and manage instances, collect software inventory, and perform operational tasks.

+13. **Question:** How can AWS CloudTrail contribute to audit and compliance in a DevOps environment?
+    - **Answer:**
+      - AWS CloudTrail records API calls made on your account, providing a history of activity for security analysis and resource change tracking.
+      - It aids in meeting audit requirements and maintaining compliance by offering visibility into user and resource actions within the AWS environment.

+14. **Question:** What is AWS AppConfig, and how does it help in managing application configurations?
+    - **Answer:**
+      - AWS AppConfig is a service that simplifies the management of application configurations.
+      - It allows you to create, deploy, and update configurations dynamically, reducing the complexity of handling configuration changes across different environments.

+15. **Question:** How does AWS Auto Scaling contribute to maintaining application availability and performance?
+    - **Answer:**
+      - AWS Auto Scaling automatically adjusts the number of EC2 instances or other resources in a group to maintain optimal performance and availability.
+      - It helps handle varying workloads by scaling resources in or out based on defined policies, ensuring efficient resource utilization.

+# Satish Gavhane